 1. Chop the bananas and add them to a clean 2L glass jar.

-3. Close the lid and place them onto a shelf in your pantry, or in your kitchen somewhere.
+3. Close the lid and place the jar onto a shelf in your pantry, or in your kitchen somewhere.
 Allow the bananas to ferment for 24-36 hours.
 Please note in winter they may need slightly longer and in Summer they may ferment quicker, so always taste along the way so you know when they are ready.
+They will taste and smell like bananas, be slightly fizzy or tangy and have the sweetness removed as the beneficial bacteria in the kefir feeds on the bananas sugars.